 The cheapest building isn’t your best bet

-The cheapest preliminary price of a church building project could sound like a sweet deal, when it reality, it’s quite the opposite.
+The cheapest preliminary price of a church building project could sound like a sweet deal, but in reality, it’s quite the opposite.
 How could a contractor really know exactly what you need, and have the means to provide it?
-Those types of buildings are rarely tailored to your exact desires, and might come with parts missing, or holes that don’t properly line up.
+Those types of buildings are rarely tailored to your exact desires and might come with parts missing, or holes that don’t properly line up.
 This leads to even more cost increases down the road, from on-site delays to the price of getting new materials and equipment.

 He’s screwed up church building projects in the past